 NOTE: the channel markers follow the British system with red to the port and green to the starboard as you enter the channel or harbour heading towards the land.

-NEW (August 2019).
-We have just opened up a new sailing area to the North of the main Shearwater group.
+There is now also a new sailing area to the North of the main Shearwater group.
 You can navigate to these new islands using the recently published Chart B2 (available inside eSail).
 Discover points of interest (POIs) such as a lava flow, the fantastic double Golden Angel Falls and the Seismic Monitoring Station on the slopes of Mt.
 Mallory – an active volcano.

 Over the years there has been some industrial activity, in particular with the islands being used as oil storage facility for shipping.
 However, most of the islands are completely unspoilt, with numerous bays for anchoring and and enjoying the wildlife…